 The NHS is prioritising the rollout of the COVID-19 vaccine.
 When it is your turn to get the vaccine you will be contacted.
 This may be by phone or letter from your GP or national NHS booking service.

-If you’re in one of the first 9 vaccine priority groups and you have not had your covid-19 vaccination yet, please contact your GP and they can book you into a local vaccine centre.
+We are currently inviting patients aged 27 and above to book in for their vaccination.
+If fall in to this age catagory and you have not had your covid-19 vaccination yet, please contact your GP and they can book you into a local vaccine centre.

 For patients enquiring about Covid-19 vaccination certification, please be aware that we are unable to issue this certificate at the practice.
 Please see https://www.gov.uk/guidance/demonstrating-your-covid-19-vaccination-status-when-travelling-abroad for futher information.